 We recognize revenues in accordance with Staff Accounting Bulletin, or SAB, No. 101, "Revenue Recognition in Financial Statements," as amended by SAB No. 104, "Revenue Recognition."
 Revenue is recognized when persuasive evidence of an arrangement exists, the related services are provided, the price is fixed or determinable and collectibility is reasonably assured.
 Most of our services are rendered under arrangements that require the client to pay based on either the number of hours incurred or units produced by our revenue-generating professionals at agreed-upon rates and recognized as services are provided.
 Revenues related to fixed-fee engagements are recognized based on estimates of work completed versus the total services to be provided under the engagement.
 Losses, if any, on fixed-fee engagements are recognized in the period in which the loss first becomes probable and reasonably estimable.
 To date, such losses have not been significant.
 Revenues related to performance-based engagements are recognized when all performance-based criteria are met.
-We also have contracts with clients to deliver multiple services to be valued and accounted for on a separate basis.
+We also have contracts with clients to deliver multiple services that are covered under both individual and separate engagement letters.
+These arrangements allow for our services to be valued and accounted for on a separate basis.
 We recognize reimbursable expenses related to time-and-expense and fixed-fee engagements as revenue in the period in which the expense is incurred.
-We recognize reimbursable expenses related to time-and-expense and fixed-fee engagements as revenue in the period in which the expense is incurred.
-We recognize reimbursable expenses of a service to performance-based criteria as revenue when all performance criteria are met.
+We recognize reimbursable expenses subject to performance-based criteria as revenue when all performance criteria are met.
 We recognize direct costs incurred on all types of engagements, including performance-based engagements, in the period in which incurred.